 - Handouts containing information on topics such as leash-walking your dog, spay/neuter services or other veterinary assistance programs in your area, pet food pantries and local laws

-- Additional runner cables (if allowed by law)
+- Additional runner cables (depending on ordinances)

 Sample Procedure and Program Information Documents

 Now that you have a general understanding of F-RTO programs, the following documents may act as templates as you implement or scale up this program at your organization.
 Keep in mind that there is no exact or perfect form of implementation.
 Using the considerations and program composition notes above, you should use the following only as guidelines or building blocks when creating your own standard operating procedures or documents (both internal and public).

 - Humane Animal Control manual, chapter on Intake Diversion in the Field

 - Humane Animal Control manual, chapter on RTO

 - Sample SOP and guidelines on creating an SOP